pattonsgirl/CEG2350/docs/Labs/Lab10/Instructions.md

  *
  *  n: number of terms in the series to sum
  *
- *  returns: the approximate value of pi obtained by suming the first n terms
+ *  returns: the approximate value of pi obtained by summing the first n terms
  *           in the above series
  *           returns zero on error (if n is non-positive) */